Murder of Kyle Dinkheller: Perpetrator

-Later life and death

 Brannan's defense was that he suffered from post traumatic stress disorder (PTSD) as the result of serving in battle.
 In 1975, he was married, although the couple divorced six years later as a result of Brannan's violent behavior stemming from his PTSD.
 A psychologist for the defense indicated that the bizarre encounter with Dinkheller in January 1998 "was likely the result of a flashback to Brannan's time in combat."
 In 1994, the Department of Veterans Affairs had declared Brannan 100% disabled for experiencing depression and bipolar disorder.

 Although Brannan's lawyers tried to get his death sentence commuted on the grounds that he was not criminally responsible for his conviction by reason of insanity, both the Georgia Supreme Court and the United States Supreme Court refused to intervene on his behalf on the day his execution was scheduled to take place.
 Brannan was executed by lethal injection at 8:33 p.m.
 (EST) on January 13, 2015, the first person executed in the U.S. in 2015.
 He was 66 years old at the time of his death at the Georgia Diagnostic and Classification State Prison near Jackson, Georgia.

 Brannan made a final statement, in which he said, "I extend my condolences to the Dinkheller family, especially Kyle's parents and his wife and his two children" and, "I feel like my status was slow torture for the last fifteen years.
 I had to say that with them here.
 I have to tell the truth.
 I'm certainly glad to be leaving."
 A pastor then delivered a prayer and Brannan was executed.
 He was executed one day after the 17-year anniversary of the shooting.

 Victim

 Kyle Wayne Dinkheller was a deputy with the Laurens County Sheriff's Office (LCSO) in the U.S. state of Georgia.
 After his death, he was named the 1998 Deputy Sheriff of the Year by the Georgia Sheriffs' Association.

 Dinkheller was born on June 18, 1975, in San Diego, California to Kirk Dinkheller.
 He graduated from California's Quartz Hill High School in 1993.
 He joined the LCSO as a jailer in March 1995 and became a certified police officer with the State of Georgia in 1996.
-He was 22 years old when he was murdered.
+He was 22 years old when he was killed.

-Dinkheller and his wife, Angela, had children Ashley and Cody, the latter of whom was born eight months after his father's death; Ashley was twenty-two months old.
-Dinkheller is buried in the Garden of Remembrance at Fountainhead Memorial Park in Brevard County, Florida.

 The "Dinkheller video"

-The video recording of the murder, known as the "Dinkheller video", has become ubiquitous in U.S. police academies.
+The video recording of the killing, known as the "Dinkheller video", has become ubiquitous in U.S. police academies.

 The video has, for instance, been adapted to include an interactive sequence in which trainees encounter Brannan before he kills Dinkheller.
 Police trainers use this setup to test officers' willingness to use deadly force, and to impart to them that "there could be a time... when pulling the trigger is the only way".